rgrinberg/opium/README.cpp.md

 ## Design Goals

-* Opium should be very small easily learnable.
+* Opium should be very small and easily learnable.
 A programmer should be instantly productive when starting out.

 * Opium should be extendable using indepedently developed plugins.
 This is a _Rack_ inspired mechanism borrowed from Ruby.
 The